ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-target.md

 | CPU       | 8 vCPU        |
 | RAM       | 14 GB          |
 | Disk      | 30 GB VMDK + 70 GB VMDK resident on shared storage |
-{: caption="Table 9.
-WAN Optimizer appliance sizing" caption-side="bottom"}
+{: caption="Table 5.
+WAN Optimizer appliance sizing" caption-side="top"}

 Unlike the Cloud Gateway, the WAN Optimization appliance is only attached to a logical switch to enable communication between itself and the Cloud Gateway.
 This appliance is required if WAN optimization is in use within the source environment.
 See the following figure for a view of the network layout.